neo-one-suite/neo-one/packages/neo-one-website/docs/0-installation/0-getting-started.md

 Additionally, you can get the same udpates by following [@neo-one-suite](https://twitter.com/neo_one_suite) on Twitter.

-Finally, feel free to reach out to us on the [NEO•ONE Discord](https://discordapp.com/invite/S86PqDE) to chat with us directly.
+Finally, feel free to reach out to us on the [NEO•ONE Discord](https://discord.gg/S86PqDE) to chat with us directly.

 ---

+## Help

+Need help?
+NEO•ONE is developed by community members just like you.
+Contributors are often around and available for questions.
+First, see if you can find what you're looking for in the docs.
+If you can't find the answer, come chat with us in the [#support](https://discord.gg/S86PqDE) channel on the NEO•ONE Discord community.
+Many members of the community also use Stack Overflow.
+Read through [existing questions](https://stackoverflow.com/questions/tagged/neo-one) tagged with **neo-one** or [ask your own](https://stackoverflow.com/questions/ask)!

+---

 ## Something Missing?

 If something is missing from the NEO•ONE documentation or you found something confusing, please submit an issue to the [NEO•ONE GitHub](https://github.com/neo-one-suite/neo-one) with your suggestions.
-You can also tweet [@neo-one-suite](https://twitter.com/neo_one_suite) or let us know directly on the [NEO•ONE Discord](https://discordapp.com/invite/S86PqDE).
+You can also tweet [@neo-one-suite](https://twitter.com/neo_one_suite) or let us know directly on the [NEO•ONE Discord](https://discord.gg/S86PqDE).
 We'd love to hear from you!